charlienewey/blog.newey.me/_posts/2016-09-06-fixing-the-ux-of-ip-addresses.md

 Let's give this a try.
 I have acquired a list of ~91,000 nouns from [here][4].
-I have then converted each word to lowercase, ensured there were no duplicate words, selected 65,536 words from the list entirely at random (using the `shuf -n 65536` Unix command), and written this out to a new file (available [here][5]).
+I have then converted each word to lowercase, ensured there were no duplicate words, selected 65,536 words from the list entirely at random (using the `shuf -n 65536` Unix command), and written this out to a new file.
 Now we can now start thinking about converting IPs to phrases.

 We can essentially treat an IP address (4 groups of integers between 0-255) as a base-256 number with 4 digits.
 What we need to do is convert that base-256